fch-yk/docker_03_starburger/README.md

   - `ROLLBAR_ENVIRONMENT` - a string that describes the current environment, for example `development` or `production` (optional, `development` by default).
 It is used in an error report to the [rollbar.com tracking platform](https://rollbar.com/);
   - `DATABASE_URL` - a database URL, see [URL schema](https://github.com/jazzband/dj-database-url#url-schema) for more (obligatory);
   - `POSTGRES_PASSWORD` is required for you to use the PostgreSQL image (obligatory), go to the [Docker hub](https://hub.docker.com/_/postgres) for more;
-  - `CSRF_TRUSTED_ORIGINS` is required for admin site correct work (go [here](https://stackoverflow.com/questions/71319284/django-admin-panel-deploy-on-server-forbidden-403-csrf-verification-failed-re) for more);
+  - `CSRF_TRUSTED_ORIGINS` is used for admin site correct work (optional, `http://localhost` by default), go [here](https://stackoverflow.com/questions/71319284/django-admin-panel-deploy-on-server-forbidden-403-csrf-verification-failed-re) for more;

 To set up variables in .env file, create it in the root directory of the project and fill it up like this: